leenasmushrooms/web/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Ready to grow
-image: /img/home-jumbotron.jpg
+image: /img/leenas-mushroom-183.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: Now grow mushrooms at your home.
+subheading: Now grow mushrooms at your home.
 mainpitch:
-  title: Why Kaldi
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+  title: How We Can Help
+  description: "Our story success is scattered with challenges that we had to face
+    throughout the journey; each challenge was a new opportunity which made us better and stronger.
+Unlike other mushroom consultants, we are the only high-tech mushroom farm consultants who have seen the complete life cycle of mushroom business.
+We have set up our own high-tech farm, we have our own spawn lab, and we cultivate and market our mushrooms and that gives us the expertise we claim. "
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png